(800) 773-6770

 Referred to in the press as the BP oil disaster, the BP oil spill, the Gulf of Mexico oil spill, and the Macondo blowout, the Deepwater Horizon oil spill began on 20 April 2010 in the Gulf of Mexico.

-The law firm of Gordon, Elias & Seely, L.L.P. represented a number of the Deepwater Horizon oil rig explosion survivors in addition to obtaining a confidential settlement for Tracy Kleppinger, widow of Karl Kleppinger Jr., a Transocean crew member who died on the Deepwater Horizon.
+The law firm of Gordon & Elias, L.L.P. represented a number of the Deepwater Horizon oil rig explosion survivors in addition to obtaining a confidential settlement for Tracy Kleppinger, widow of Karl Kleppinger Jr., a Transocean crew member who died on the Deepwater Horizon.

 Schedule a Free Case Review